Frank G. Zarb School of Business

 The Frank G. Zarb School of Business, located at Hofstra University in Hempstead, NY, is noted for its dual AACSB accreditations in business and accounting.
 The school is named after alumnus Frank Zarb, '57 B.B.A., '62 M.B.A., who was the chair and CEO of the National Association of Securities Dealers (NASD) and a senior partner of Lazard Freres & Co.
 The current dean of the business school is Dr. Janet A. Lenaghan.

 Degrees

 The school offers Bachelor of Business Administration, Master of Business Administration, Master of Science degrees, the Executive Master of Business Administration (E.M.B.A.) degree, as well as minors in business subjects and certificate programs.
 In 2011, the school launched the first online MBA program on Long Island, NY.
 Hofstra also offers an MBA program with classes held in Manhattan.

-Rankings

-The Zarb School of Business is nationally ranked as one of the nation's top business schools according to U.S. News & World Report and The Princeton Review.